 Approximately one third of the Republic is arable.
 The most fertile areas are located along the coastal strip and in the Bekaa valley.
 The diversity of the Republic's topography and climate enables cultivation of a wide variety of vegetables, fruits, industrial crops and cereals.
 In 1997, agriculture contributed approximately 6.5 percent to the Republic's GDP, as compared to approximately 9.9 percent in 1972.
-In 2008, the contribution of agriculture to GDP decreased to 5.6 percent, as compared to 6.0 percent in 2007, 6.1 percent in 2006 and 5.3 percent in 2005, respectively, due to higher prices of agricultural and other primary products.
+In 2009, the contribution of agriculture to GDP decreased to 4.9 percent, as compared to 5.8 percent in 2008, 6.2 percent in 2007, 6.0 percent in 2006 and 5.1 percent in 2005, due to higher prices of agricultural and other primary products.
 The Government's policy is to further increase the contribution of agriculture to the economy.
-Over the period from 2000 to 2009, the agricultural sector received approximately 42 percent of the small and medium-sized enterprise development loans guaranteed by the Government.
+Over the period from 2000 to 2010, the agricultural sector received approximately 46 percent of the small and medium-sized enterprise development loans guaranteed by the Lebanese treasury and administered by Banque du Liban.